flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 !!! warning "Not available in the Stable Version"

+!!! warning "Requires credentials with Hoppie service"

 !!! warning "Development in progress"
     The Hoppie ACARS system is a complex system and we have decided to develop and release it step-by-step.
-So please be aware that not all features are available in the early releases and that we will add additional functionality in the future.
+So please be aware that not all features are available in the early releases and that we will add additional functionality over time.

+    The initial version will lay the base for communication with the Hoppie network.
+It will have the following features:

+    - Logon/Logoff
+    - Handover
+    - Station identifier
+    - Controller to pilot: All Instructions
+    - Pilot to controller: Pre departure clearance (PDC)

     The currently planned future releases are adding these features:

     - Datalink Status
     - Automatic D-ATIS, DCL, OCL
-    - Vert, Lat requests, Text
+    - Pilot requests: Vert & Lat requests, Text
-    - Other requests, when can we expect
+    - Other pilot requests: E.g. "When can we expect..."
     - Emergency
-    - Automatic preparation of replies for report-requests
+    - Controller report-requests and automatic preparation of pilot replies
     - FPL changes for Lat requests
     - Flight Monitoring for conditional reports

     This plan might change at any time.

 ## Hoppie System